MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 curl http://localhost:4673/metrics
 ```

-If you need to restart it just run
+If you need to restart it, just run:

 ```bash
 sudo systemctl restart anubis@mbin.service